matteo14c/HaploCoV/docs/source/data.rst

 Important: using data from Nextstrain
 =====================================

-Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
+Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and associated metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
 Metadata in "Nexstrain format" can be obtained from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_).
-Since these data have already been processed by Nexstrain using their *ncov workflow*, allele variants are already included in the metadata file and hence **you will not need to execute *addToTable.pl* on this file**.
-The file however needs to be converted in "HaploCoV" format.
+Since these data have already been processed by Nexstrain using their *ncov workflow*, allele variants are already included in the metadata file and hence **you will not need** to download also the genomic sequences and align them to the reference genome.
+However Nextstrain data, still needs to be converted in "HaploCoV" format.
 This can be done by using the *NextStrainToHaploCoV.pl* script included in this repository (see below).